 - 40% of gay youth are thrown out of their homes when parents learn they are gay

 - Gay students are five times more likely to attempt suicide than their heterosexual counterparts

-While there is very little data available on GLBTQ youth specifically in foster care, we know that being a GLBTQ youth can be difficult, but even more devastating for youth in foster care.
+While there is very little data available specifically on GLBTQ youth in foster care, we know that being a GLBTQ youth can be difficult and that the challenges can be even greater for youth in foster care.
 The already traumatic experience of being in foster care is amplified by confronting sexual orientation and identity issues and facing rejection from peers and family.

 Pridelines Youth Services